Best ANPR Camera System Setup - NVR IPCAMERA SECURITY

 Engine Improvements Keep ANPR Up To Date

-One of the saddest notes in this space is that companies rarely update their ALPR engine.
+One of the saddest notes in this space is that companies rarely their ALPR engine.
 Some do once or twice a year, or maybe not at all.
 This means that the ALPR technology can become outdated quickly, resulting in inaccurate readings, etc.

-Here at Plate Recognizer, we deliver a version of our ALPR engine every 3-6 weeks.
+Here at Plate Recognizer, we deliver a new version of our ALPR engine every 3-6 weeks.
 ALPR updates include new features, fine-tunings in the engine, new plate formats, stronger make-model analysis, and more!

 Use Color To Improve ANPR